pabricioLopes/Getting-and-Cleaning-Data-Course-Project/README.md

     + Appropriately labels the data set with descriptive variable names.
     + From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-* `FinalData.txt` is the exported final data after going through all the sequences described above.
+* `Final_Data.txt` is the exported final data after going through all the sequences described above.